Phatic expression

 In linguistics, a phatic expression (/ˈfætᵻk/, FAT-ik) is a communication which primarily serves to establish or maintain social relationships.
-In other words, phatic expressions have mostly socio-pragmatic rather than denotational functions.
+In other words, phatic expressions have mostly socio-pragmatic rather than semantic functions.
 They can be observed in everyday conversational exchanges, as in, for instance, exchanges of social pleasantries that do not seek or offer information of intrinsic value but rather signal willingness to observe conventional local expectations for politeness.

-Other uses of the term include the category of "small talk" (conversation for its own sake) in speech communication, where it is also called "grooming talking."
-In Roman Jakobson's work, the 'phatic' function of language concerns the channel of communication; for instance, when one says "I can't hear you, you're breaking up" in the middle of a cell-phone conversation.
+Other uses of the term include the category of "small talk" (conversation for its own sake) in speech communication, where it is also called social grooming.
+In Roman Jakobson's typology of communication functions, the 'phatic' function of language concerns the channel of communication; for instance, when one says "I can't hear you, you're breaking up" in the middle of a cell-phone conversation.
 This usage appears in research on online communities and micro-blogging.

 Purpose

-Phatic communion at first appears to break Grice's conversational maxims, because it denotationally appears to give information that is unnecessary, untrue, or irrelevant.
-However, phatic communion plays an important role in language and has important connotational meanings that do not break these maxims and needs to be understood as an important part of language in its role in establishing, maintaining, and managing bonds of sociality between participants, as well as creating feelings of solidarity and familiarity, and putting participants at ease.
+Phatic communion denotationally breaks Grice's conversational maxims, because it gives information that is unnecessary, untrue, or irrelevant; however, it has important connotational meanings that do not break these maxims and is best understood as an important part of language in its role in establishing, maintaining, and managing bonds of sociality between participants, as well as creating feelings of solidarity and familiarity, and putting participants at ease.